 I went through the same experience for Prince William and Kate Middleton's wedding, although for them, a small part of me was actually excited (!).
 I had never experienced a royal wedding before.
 Judging by all the commotion, I expected a ceremony that was overwhelmingly, almost obnoxiously British, full of tea, Monty Python references, and a Spice Girls reunion.
 I anticipated the bride to be covered from head to toe in royal jewels, so heavy she couldn't move, while being carried on the backs of a championship cricket team while singing Adele.
 Wouldn't you want to wake up at 4 a.m. to watch that?
 But in the end, it was just...an average ceremony.

 Cute but, honestly, I should've slept in.
 (Photo Credit: Giphy)

 And I guess that's the real reason I hate royal weddings.
 They're the epitome of "anticipation with no reward."
-Meghan and Harry might get something from it, but all I get is the loss of time that could've been spent on other things, like refreshing my inbox or staring at my Instagram feed until my eyes glaze over.
+Meghan and Harry might get something from it, but all I get is the loss of time that could've been spent on other things, like refreshing my inbox or stalking friends on Instagram.
 But it's the principle of the matter that's important.
-I don't like being forced to care about things I don't, and sorry, but I just don't give a crap about the royals.
-Is that wrong?
-Am I evil for thinking that?
+I don't like being forced to care about things I don't, especially a family that's, frankly, kind of terrible.
+Is that wrong to not care?
 Surely I'm not the only one.
 But it doesn't matter anyway.
 For now, I'm just going to figure out how the heck can I turn off news alerts on my phone and try to sleep until June when this whole mess will be over — or at least until the next wedding.